🦦

 PAC

-The Privilege Attribute Certificate (PAC) is a data structure used in Kerberos authentication within Windows environments.
+The Privilege Attribute Certificate (PAC) is a data structure used in within Windows environments.
 It contains important information about the user's identity and group memberships, which are used by services to enforce access control decisions.

 When a user requests a TGT from the KDC, the KDC includes a PAC in the TGT.
 This PAC is later used by services to determine the user's permissions when accessing resources.